kr900910/mortgage_data_analysis/README.md

 - /temp_download

 # Download the data into the downloading folder
-5. Go to * W205/mortgage-data-analysis/downloading
+5. Go to * W205/mortgage-data-analysis/downloading, and pip install requests==2.5.3
 6. Type `python download_freddie_mac.py`.
 Enter credentials and quarters to download when prompted.
 This downloads zip files into the current folder for each quarter
 7. Type `python download_fannie_mae.py`.
 Enter credentials and quarters to download when prompted.
 This downloads zip files into the current folder for each quarter